freeCodeCamp/freeCodeCamp/guide/english/bootstrap/icons/index.md

 ### Bootstrap Glyphicon Class List

-This is an example of the CSS classes that Bootstrap provides for glyphicons.
-More of them are avalible <a href='https://getbootstrap.com/docs/3.3/components/#glyphicons' target='_blank' rel='nofollow'>here</a>
+This is an example of the CSS classes that bootstrap provides for glyphicons.
+More of them are available <a href='https://getbootstrap.com/docs/3.3/components/#glyphicons' target='_blank' rel='nofollow'>here</a>

 `.glyphicon glyphicon-plus` This is Bootstrap's plus/add icon.